Automotive Journalism MAStudy level: Postgraduate

 Teaching contact hours

-The number of full-time contact hours will vary from semester to semester.
-On average, it is likely to be around 12 contact hours per week and where possible formal teaching sessions are grouped into two days each week.
+The number of full-time contact hours will vary from semester to semester, however on average, it is likely to be around 12 contact hours per week in the first year.
+The contact hours may be made up of face-to-face teaching, individual and group tutorials, and online classes and tutorials.

 The contact hours may be made up of a combination of face-to-face teaching, individual and group tutorials, and online classes and tutorials.